bartman/dir-in-docker/README.md

         -p <pkg>       - [build] add this package to the build

-        -v <dir>       - [start] make this path also visible in container -N             - [start] enable host networking
-        -E <port>      - [start] expose port (host:container) -P             - [start] enable perf in docker -X             - [start] enable X forwarding
+        -v <dir>       - [start] make this path also visible in container -N             - [start] enable host networking (reduces isolation) -E <port>      - [start] expose container port to host (host:container) -P             - [start] enable perf in docker -X             - [start] enable X forwarding (uses xhost +local:docker)

     Available commands:

         build          - create a dev image
         remove         - remove a dev image
-        start          - start the container
-        stop           - stop and remove the container status         - check if built/running
+        start          - start the container (create or restart) stop           - stop the container (keeps it for restart) down           - stop and remove the container status         - check if built/running
-        connect        - get a shell in the container (alias: enter) run     <cmd>  - run a command in the container
+        connect        - get a shell in the running container (alias: enter) run     <cmd>  - run a command in the running container

         , used to separate multiple commands